jesusjav/ReactNativeTestWR/README.md

 9. Add database store to see data offline, redux asynctorage middleware.

+10. Separate Constants to a diferent file.

-10. Use Jest, never use it but id like to try. must be fun.
+11. Use Jest, never use it but id like to try. must be fun.

 Hope you find it useful!